riasingh125/projectaction/README.md

 ## Components and Interactions

 ### Backend (Flask)
-- **Flask App**: The main application is built using Flask, a web framework for Python.
+- **Flask App**: The main application is built using Flask
 - **Socket.IO**: Socket.IO is used to enable real-time communication between the server and clients.
-It allows the server to push messages to connected clients instantly.

 ### Frontend (HTML, CSS, JavaScript)
 - **HTML Templates**: The application has a simple HTML structure with templates for rendering the message board and handling user input.